PLCnext/EdgeDevices/FW_2024/01_Factory_Reset.md

 1. Plug in a DisplayPort-Monitor and a USB-keyboard to your EPC 15x2. <BR>
 2. Plug in power (24V) to your EPC.
 You should see some boot-up information on your local monitor.
 3. After just some seconds, you should see the "GRUB" menu.
-Were "Linux A" | "Linux B" and "Recovery" are listed.
+Where "Linux A" | "Linux B" and "Recovery" are listed.
 Do not choose any option here!
-Without any imput, wait until this "GRUB" menu is gone.
+Without any input, wait until this "GRUB" menu is gone.
-4. Once this menu is gone, **hold** the "SHIFT" key and **rapidly** the "R" button. <BR>
+4. Once this menu is gone, **hold** the "SHIFT" key and **rapidly** press the "R" button. <BR>
 After a very short period of time, you should be able to see the "PLCNEXT EMERGENCY RECOVERY MODE". <BR>
 ![Recovery1](/FW_2024/images/RecoveryS1.png)
 <BR>
 5. Type "Yes" and press enter. <BR>
-Now select which tpye of recovery you want to perform (RESET or RECOVER) <BR>
+Now select which type of recovery you want to perform (RESET or RECOVER) <BR>
 RESET: All user data will be deleted (settings, users, passwords, programs) <BR>
 RECOVER: Complete factory-reset, this might downgrade your firmware if you ever updated the device.
 Make sure you install the most current Firmware ater a factory-reset.  <br>

 ![Recovery2](/FW_2024/images/RecoveryS2.png) <BR>

 6. You will be asked to confirm the recovery again.
 Enter "Y" to start the recovery.
-Please be patent and do not disconnect the power.
+Please be patient and do not disconnect the power.
 The device will reboot on its own once the process is done. <BR>
+7. Once the device is through the recovery process, you can connect to the EPC using its default IP adress again: X3 - 192.168.1.10 <bR>

  > Any IP-address, PLCnext Engineer project or app, as well as potentionally any FW-update you installed previosly will be deleted.
 The device can be reached via the defualt IP again (X3: 192.168.1.10) <BR>